 This sweet potato casserole will scale the size you need and can easily be made ahead and refrigerated or frozen.

 👨🍳How to Make Sweet Potato Casserole

 Scrub and bake sweet potatoes.
-You will need 3 cups so 3-4 potatoes.
-Bake at 375 for 1 to 1 1/2 hours until very soft.
+Please give them a good scrub and poke with a fork a few times to vent steam.
+You will need about 3 cups, so 3-4 medium sweet potatoes.
+Bake at 375° for 1 to 1 ½ hours until very soft.

 Add to sweet potatoes and mix well.